i-dream-of-ai/ipybox/docs/index.md

 - **Flexible Dependency Management**: Supports package installation and updates during runtime or at build time
 - **Resource Management**: Controls container lifecycle with built-in timeout and resource management features
 - **Reproducible Environments**: Ensures consistent execution environments across different systems

-## Status

-`ipybox` is in active early development, with ongoing refinements and enhancements to its core features.
-Community feedback and contributions are welcome as we continue to evolve the project.